- Rothiemay Island

 The Murray Trading Shadows

 The Shadows immediately adjacent to Murray are part of a Free Trade Association, dealing with each other and Murray itself.
 They also have a defence treaty with Murray, in case anyone should decide to cause them problems.
-The tech level in these worlds varies from Rennaissance to near future (compared to 2020).
+The tech level in these worlds varies from Rennaissance to near future (above 2022 equivalent).

 Murray and Sanguine